MarktW86/azure-psdocs-processing/azurestackps/1.2.9/AzureRM.AzureStackStorage/Get-ACSShareMetricDefinition.md

 # Get-ACSShareMetricDefinition

 ## SYNOPSIS
-Retrieve the metric definitions of share
+Gets the metric definitions of share.

 ## SYNTAX